 Section 206AB comes under the Income Tax Act and was added by the government in the recent Finance Bill 2021.
 It came into effect on July 1st, 2021.

-Section 206AB aims to ensure that certain individuals who have not filed their income tax returns for the past two years comply with the filing process.
+Section 206AB applies to persons who have not filed their income-tax returns for the two assessment years immediately preceding the financial year in which tax is to be deducted, and whose aggregate TDS and TCS in each of those years is Rs.
+50,000 or more.
 This is especially true if they have had a significant amount of tax deducted or collected at the source.

 Here's how it works - if you are paying or crediting money to any of those specified individuals, you will need to deduct tax at a higher rate than the usual one mentioned in the Act.
-The higher rate is either double the normal rate or 5%, whichever is higher.
+For specified persons, the tax is deducted at a rate higher of: (a) twice the rate specified in the relevant TDS section, or (b) 5%, provided the conditions of non-filing for two years and Rs.
+50,000 aggregate TDS/TCS per year are met.
 This applies to most payments subject to Tax Deducted at Source (TDS), except those covered under sections 192, 192A, 194B, 194BB, 194LBC, and 194N of the Act.

 Applicability Of Section 206AB Of the Income Tax Act